SOLAR KNIGHT

 Tellius surveyed the land at the mouth of the tunnel.
 Night had fallen, but he could still see the silhouette of the tower they had all initially entered through, dark against the dying embers of twilight.

 "Get the scroll and the keystone out of here," he told Cinder and Dain.
 "Take them to the old fort near Baystone.
-There are people there who will know what to do with them and I'll meet up with you there later.
+There are people there who will know what to do with them and I'll meet back up with you later.
 In the meantime, I intend to demonstrate our new weapon.
 Arancalen should make a suitable test target.
-The council and the praetors alike will understand that we don't play favourites, and we do mean business."
+The council and the praetors alike will understand that we don't play favourites, and that we do mean business."

 "I only wish I could be there to see it," purred Cinder.
 "The carnage will be glorious!"